 When working on an earlier project on New Zealand’s West Coast the Thomson team was diverted to Christchurch to survey the city after two catastrophic earthquakes in September 2010 and in February 2011.
 The latter killed 185 people.

-Brayne says from what he has seen online since then, and reading between the lines, he thinks a lot of people were surprised the fault line came right into the city
+Brayne says from what he has seen online since then, and reading between the lines, he thinks a lot of people were surprised the fault line came right into the city.

-“New Zealand is on the ring of fire so it is very interesting country to do surveys where magnetic data shows fault lines and underlying geology.”
+“New Zealand is on the ring of fire so it is a very interesting country to do surveys where magnetic data shows fault lines and underlying geology.”

 Specialists